 - 6-point hermite - has been optimized for 'real-time' playback, providing superior quality to 'linear' interpolation and is a good setting when you are trying to minimize CPU usage.

-NOTE: Normally you would leave the live interpolation set to 6-point Hermite and only adjust it if you notice aliasing when pitching samples AND it's an issue.
+NOTE: Normally you would leave the live interpolation set to 24-point sinc and only adjust it if you notice aliasing when pitching samples AND it's an issue.

 - Preview Mixer Track - Selects the mixer track that will receive the Metronome, and audio previews from the Browser,